SuperClaude-Org/SuperFlag_Framework/README.md

 Gemini CLI note: Uninstall removes the `@SUPERFLAG.md` reference from `~/.gemini/GEMINI.md` and deletes `~/.gemini/SUPERFLAG.md` if present.

-Continue note: Uninstall removes the Context Engine rules from `~/.continue/config.yaml` (when present) and deletes `~/.continue/mcpServers/context-engine.yaml` if present.
+Continue note: Uninstall removes the SuperFlag rules from `~/.continue/config.yaml` (when present) and deletes `~/.continue/mcpServers/superflag.yaml` if present.

 ## License
 MIT